|Comptroller Joseph M. Otting||Chair Jelena McWilliams|

 Dear Comptroller Otting & Chair McWilliams:

-The CRA is one of the only tools we have to help ensure that banks meet the needs of LMI people [or “our clients,” if applicable] and communities.
-Modernization or simplification must preserve what works under the CRA.
-We agree with Federal Reserve Gov. Brainard who recently observed that one of the “core strengths” of the CRA is creating an ecosystem that “encourages banks to engage on the priorities identified by local leaders.”
-Under the Proposal, this core strength is stripped away in the name of supposed objectivity.
-To protect the CRA ecosystem and the financial institutions, nonprofits, and LMI communities within it, we urge you to suspend the rulemaking process, invite the Federal Reserve back to the table, and release a proposal only when all three regulators are on the same page.
-This approach is in the best interests of the banks, the community, and the regulators.
+The CRA is the most significant tool we have to ensure that banks meet the needs of low- and moderate-income (LMI) families [or “our clients,” if applicable] and communities.
+Modernization must preserve what works under the CRA.
+As Federal Reserve Gov. Brainard recently observed, one of the “core strengths” of the CRA is creating an ecosystem that “encourages banks to engage on the priorities identified by local leaders.”
+The Proposal would strip away this core strength in the name of supposed objectivity.
+To protect the CRA ecosystem, we urge you to suspend the rulemaking process, invite the Federal Reserve back to the table, and release a proposal only when all three regulators are on the same page.
+This approach is in the best interests of the LMI communities, non-profits, banks and the regulators.

-[Organization head’s name]
+[Organization leader’s name]

-[Organization head’s title]
+[Organization leader’s title]